Abarim Publications' online Biblical Hebrew Dictionary

 The word שש (shesh) denotes the number six.
 Since lilies have six leaves, some commentators derive the word שושן (shushan) from שש (shesh) or rather, as HAW Theological Wordbook of the Old Testament says, from the Akkadian equivalent shushua, meaning six.
 Whether by etymology or chance, the lily was known to the ancient world as a 'sixie.' (and displaying three lilies - Pope Simplicius, 468-483 and pope Paulus VI, 1963-1978 - doesn't seem particularly clever).

-The word שש (shes) may also be the word שש (shesh) meaning alabaster, or a similar material.
+The form שש may also be the word שש (shesh) meaning alabaster, or a similar material.
 It occurs in Esther 1:6 where it is used in a pavement.
 In the Song of Solomon, this word occurs in close proximity to the word lily.
 In 5:13 the bride compares the lips of the bridegroom to lilies, and in 5:15 his legs to pillars of alabaster.
 It seems that this material calls to mind firmness and stability; something you can stand on.
 The alabaster of the ancients was a white, translucent material, mostly used to make perfume bottles.
-This bottle shows up in the gospels where the 'woman of sin' pours its contents over the feet of Jesus (Luke 7:38; although in Matthew 26:7 and Mark 14:3 she pours it over His head).
+This bottle shows up in the gospels where the 'woman of sin' pours its contents over the feet of Jesus (Luke 7:38; although in Matthew 26:7 and Mark 14:3 she pours it over his head).